-A non-inflammatory scalp condition which presents as exfoliation of the Stratum Corneum (outer layer of epidermal cells) due to the presence of Pityrosporon Ovale.
-It is common in both male and female and shows no affiliation to race or skin colour.
-Our skin continually produces and sheds cells because of our natural proliferation process.
-Clothing often assists in shedding and of course cleansing.
-Hairy skin may contain these exfoliated cells which articulate to form scales.
-Pityriasis simplex capitas may be an indication of a more serious condition.
-Pruritis may be severe and difficult to remove because of the over activity of the skin therefore you are best advised to seek professional advice.
+First of all PSC is a non-inflammatory itchy scalp condition.
+Also the Stratum Corneum (outer layer of epidermal cells) sheds due to the presence of Pityrosporon Ovale.
+Most noteworthy, if affects both male and female alike and shows no affiliation to skin type.
+Our skin continually produces and sheds cells.
+Also you cloths will help remove unwanted skin along with cleaning.
+Most noteworthy, Pityriasis Simplex Capitas may be an indication of a more serious condition.
+Irritation is often severe and difficult to remove because of the over activity of the skin.
+Therefore you are advised to source professional advice.

 (syn.
-Pityriasis Rotunda) is a rare condition.
-It presents as distinct oval/circular, pink/light brown skin and fine scaly pigmented lesions 0.5 – 2.0cm in diameter.
-Pruritis and Seborrhoea may co-exist.
+Pityriasis Rotunda) is a rare condition, presenting as distinct circular, pink/light brown skin and fine scaly pigmented lesions 0.5 – 2.0cm in diameter.
+In addition Pruritis and Seborrhoea may co-exist.
 A roughly circular boarder will often be present.
 Lesions tend to affect the scalp, buttocks, torso, face, and lower extremities (feet and ankles).
 Pityriasis Circinata is not contagious and is not life threatening.
 It shows no affiliation to race, colour or gender.
 Lesions tend to become apparent during 20-45yrs.
 Research in Sardinia demonstrates that the onset of pityriasis rotunda tends to become apparent during 3-7yrs.
 The elderly may also be affected.
 Pityriasis Circinata may be classified as Idiopathic.
 Autosomal dominant inheritance is likely.

 Presents as crusted skin lesions characteristic of seborrhoea.
 Exfoliation is more profuse than with normal skin and odour may exist therefore you may notice an unusual smell.
 The scales have a custard appearance with a waxy/sticky texture.
 The underlying skin may be inflammatory (pink/red) because of the immune response.
 There may be a visible boarder exhibiting similarities to Pityriasis Circinata.
 Sufferers include residents of hot humid climates and those who perspire heavily.
 Excessive production of sebum aids fungus proliferation.
 PS may affect the scalp, the nose, ears, eyebrows, central chest and back area.
 Pityriasis Stetoides is non-contagious.